bright-cloud-studio/add-user-fields/README.md

-# Bright Cloud Studio's Lamvin Rep Finder
+# Bright Cloud Studio's Add User Fields
-A customized rep finder for Bright Cloud Studio's client: Lamvin
+This will add custom fields to Users, so far 'Bio' and 'Image'.